-To provide a framework for evaluating compensation levels for our NEOs against market practices, the Compensation Consultant has periodically prepared reports analyzing available compensation data.
+To provide a framework for evaluating compensation levels for our NEOs against market practices, the Committee has periodically asked the Compensation Consultant to prepare reports analyzing available compensation data.
 This data is typically gathered from SEC filings for a peer group of publicly traded companies.
-In addition, each year we provide the Committee with information regarding trends in expected executive compensation base salary changes for the coming year.
-The compensation surveys that we reviewed and, with the concurrence of the Compensation Consultant, summarized in the aggregate for the Committee in connection with establishing base salaries for 2015 were published by: Compensation Resources, AON Hewitt, Mercer Consulting, Towers Watson and World at Work.
+In addition, each year we provide the Committee with information regarding trends in expected executive compensation changes for the coming year.
+The compensation surveys that we reviewed and summarized in the aggregate for the Committee in connection with establishing base salaries for 2015 were published by: Compensation Resources, AON Hewitt, Mercer Consulting, Towers Watson and World at Work.

-Why we selected the particular peers against which we benchmark executive compensation
+Why we selected the particular peers against which we benchmark executive compensation.